VILLASframework/documentation/doc/node/concept/Path.md

 A path is a **uni-directional** connection between incoming and outgoing nodes.

-It forwards messages from a single incoming node to multiple outgoing nodes.
+It forwards messages from one or more incoming nodes to one or more outgoing nodes.
-Therefore it represents a 1-to-n relation between nodes.
+Therefore it represents a n-to-n relation between nodes.

 For bidirectional communication a corresponding path in the reverse direction must be added.

 By default, message contents are not altered.
 The server only performs checks for valid message headers (sequence number, cryptographic signature..).
-However every path supports optional hook/callback functions which allow user-defined operations on the message contents.
+However, every path supports optional  @ref node-concept-hook functions which allow user-defined operations on the @ref node-concept-sample contents.

-@image html path_simple.svg
+@image html VILLASnode_paths.svg

-@see path for implementation details.